NYUAD-IM/artintel/WeeklySchedule.md

   - [Robots let ChatGPT touch the real world thanks to Microsoft (2023)](https://arstechnica.com/information-technology/2023/02/robots-let-chatgpt-touch-the-real-world-thanks-to-microsoft/)

 - Project checkin / work session

+#### Homework (due before start of next class)
+- **Finish** your Visual Project
+- **Add** the links to your project and documentation to the [Projects Doc](https://docs.google.com/spreadsheets/d/1_eyQ4XfzGKpqMIW7FatoDbHBJSAqyPfrkKcyCI66gbI/edit?usp=sharing)
+- **Prepare** a 5 minute presentation of your project and be ready to receive and give feedback
+  - Do not exceed 5 minutes!
+Practice your presentation to check the timing
+  - Share your most important ideas / concepts / statements and leave time for dicussion

 <!--
 ## <a name="week6.5"></a>Week 6.5 - Fall Break-ish